pawatsethaput/OpenBank/REST-API-V1.1.md

             }
         ]
     }

+### POST /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/TRANSACTION_ID/tags/VIEW_NAME
+OAuth Header is required since the tag is linked with the user.

+JSON:

+    {
+        "value" : "atag",
+        "datePosted" : "2012-03-07T00:00:00.001Z"
+    }

+> Note: the value on the tag MUST NOT contain a white space.

 ### Note on JSON formatting in this document:
 * Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON